tlswg/tls13-spec/draft-ietf-tls-tls13.md

 selected_identity
-: The server's chosen identity expressed as a (0-based) index into the identies in the client's list.
+: The server's chosen identity expressed as a (0-based) index into the identities in the client's list.
 {: br}